Keep Your Distance: Land Division With Separation

 \section{Introduction}

-The problem of fairly allocating a divisible resource has a long history, dating back to the seminal article of Polish mathematician Hugo \citet{Steinhaus1948Problem}.
+The problem of fairly allocating a divisible resource has a long history, dating back to the seminal article of Polish mathematician Hugo \citet{Steinhaus48}.
 In its basic formulation, the resource, which is metaphorically viewed as a cake, comes in the form of an interval.
-The aim is to find a division satisfying some fairness criteria, e.g., \emph{proportionality}, which means that if there are $n$ agents, the value that each of them receives should be at least $1/n$ of the entire cake.
+The aim is to find a division satisfying some fairness criteria such as \emph{proportionality}, which means that if there are $n$ agents, the value that each of them receives should be at least $1/n$ of the entire cake.
 Not only does a proportional allocation always exist, but it can also be found efficiently \citep{DubinsSp61}.

-While the interval cake is simple and consequently useful as a starting point, it is often insufficient for modeling real-world applications, especially when combined with the common requirement that each agent should receive a connected piece of the cake.\footnote{As \citet{Stromquist80} memorably wrote, without such connectivity requirements, there is a danger that agents will receive a ``countable union of crumbs''.} In particular, when allocating real estate, geometric considerations play a crucial role: it is hard to build a house or raise cattle on a thin or highly zigzagged piece of land even if its total area is large.
-Such considerations have motivated researchers to study fairness in land division, which also serves to model the allocation of other two-dimensional objects such as advertising spaces \citep{Berliant1992Fair,Iyer2009Procedure,SegalhaleviNiHa17,SegalhaleviHaAu20}.
+While the interval cake is simple and consequently useful as a starting point, it is often insufficient for modeling real-world applications, especially when combined with the common requirement that each agent should receive a connected piece of the cake.\footnote{As \citet{Stromquist80} memorably wrote, without such connectivity requirements, there is a danger that agents will receive a `countable union of crumbs'.} In particular, when allocating real estate, geometric considerations play a crucial role: it is difficult to build a house or raise cattle on a thin or highly zigzagged piece of land even if its total area is large.
+Applying algorithms designed for the interval cake may result in an agent receiving, for example, a $5\times 500$ meter land plot, which is hardly useful for any purpose.
+Such considerations have motivated researchers to study fairness in land division, which also serves to model the allocation of other two-dimensional objects such as advertising spaces \citep{BerliantThDu92,IchiishiId99,BerliantDu04,DallAglioMa09,IyerHu09,Devulapalli14,SegalhaleviNiHa17,SegalhaleviHaAu20}.
 These studies have uncovered important differences between land division and interval division: for instance, when agents must be allocated square pieces, \citet{SegalhaleviNiHa17} show that we cannot guarantee the agents more than $1/(2n)$ of their entire value in the worst case, even when the agents have identical valuations over the land.